At E3 2015, Nintendo unveiled their first Metroid game in five years. Hungry Metroid fans held their collective breath.

 Nintendo, on the other hand, seems to be in no big rush to make one.
 Why?

 What it comes down to is sales.
 If 2-D Metroid games were selling 25 million copies a pop the way 2-D Mario games were on Wii and #DS, I guarantee Nintendo would find the time and resources to make one.
 But they don't, and therefore it's not a priority for them.
 Metroid has never been a colossal seller the way Mario, Zelda, and Pokemon have been, and therefore Nintendo needs less of an excuse to not prioritize it when a game in the series doesn't sell up to expectations.

 What is selling well for Nintendo right now?
 How about Splatoon?
 A team-based online shooter that came out of nowhere and surprised everyone, even Nintendo.
 It's been a sleeper hit for Wii U. While I'm not privy to Nintendo's inner motivations for creating something like Federation Force, and while they don't play the same, there are definite similarities between Federation Force and #Splatoon.

 It would not surprise me if Splatoon's success played a factor in Nintendo's decision to take the Metroid series in the direction they did.
 Would anyone have cared about Federation Force if it didn't bear the Metroid moniker?
 Most likely not.
 It's the game's biggest strength and biggest weakness.

 As I write this, sales figures for Federation Force haven't been released and the game has yet to release in Europe.
 However, if the tepid online community is an indication at this point, it doesn't appear to be capturing the imagination of Metroid fans or gamers in general.

 What direction should Nintendo go with the Metroid series?
 Another Metroid Prime game for their next console?
 A 2-D game like Metroid Fusion and Zero Mission?
 A sequel to Federation Force?
-Let us know in the comments section below!
+Let us know in the comments!